SufianZa/COVID-Lungs-X-Ray-Classification/README.md

 ![RGB images and size distribution](features_analysis.png)

 <h3>Preparation of Train data</h3>
 Firstly, we apply histogram equalization for all training images.
 For rgb images, we extract a grayscale image.
-Then, the images are scaled uniformly to (384, 384)
+Then, the images are scaled uniformly to (384, 384).<br>
 The Observations of the Dataset are quietly unbalanced, especially for the class covid-19.
 After performing Offline Data-Augmentation we obtained 1300 observation for each class.
-Data-Augmentation includes flipping, shearing, image, noise and increase/decrease brightness.
+Data-Augmentation includes flipping, shearing, noise and increase/decrease brightness.

 ![Balancing Data](balancing.png)